 In October 2020, a big Smart Display redesign that brought more interactivity, as well as a dark theme, widely rolled out.
-Google is now testing an “app” – though it’s more akin to shortcuts – launcher on the Nest Hub Max.
+Google is now introducing an “app” – though it’s more akin to shortcuts – launcher on the Nest Hub Max.

-Officially, apps on the Nest Hub Max are known as “Actions on Google,” and everything that launches is very simple, if not identical.
+Original 8/12: Officially, apps on the Nest Hub Max are known as “Actions on Google,” and everything that launches is very simple, if not identical.
 Previously, you could open these experiences with an “Open YouTube TV” voice command or by finding that service’s suggestions card in the appropriate (Media) tab.

 Google is now testing a grid of icons that can be accessed by swiping up from the very bottom of (or even off) the screen.
 You still get settings to adjust brightness, volume, disable the camera (on Hub Max), and see full preferences, but there’s now a row of circular icons above it.
 Six are shown by default with a “See all” pill button at the right.